samblenny/hd1b_other/izumi_ja/README.md

 ### Generating PNG Glyph Grid Sprite Sheets

-1. Make sure you have a working Go compiler, Imagemagick, and a bash shell
+1. Make sure you have a working Go compiler, Imagemagick, pngcrush, and a bash shell

 2. Run the svg sprite generators:
    ```